herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/New Arhitecture/Rev 1/Development Guidelines.md

 - Use the `?` modifier only for truly nullable references
 - Follow the compiler warnings regarding potential null references

+## File Organization

+- Use file-scoped namespaces (introduced in C# 10)
+- Keep one primary class per file
+- Group related small classes and interfaces in the same file when appropriate
+- Follow the project's folder structure for organization

 ## Documentation Standards

 - Place XML documentation comments on interfaces rather than implementations